KristofferStrube/Blazor.Window/README.md

 - ✅ Option to open a new window given some URL and target.
 - 🚫 Attributes giving information about the user agent through the `Navigator`.
 - ✅ Initialize alert, confirm, prompt, and print user prompts.
-- ✅ Posting messages to the window itself and listening for messages sent to this window.
+- ✅ Posting messages to the window and listening for messages sent to it.
-- ✅ Event listeners for events that are triggered when the user interacts with the window like mouse click, scroll, resize, etc.
+- ✅ Event listeners for events that are triggered when the user interacts with the window, such as mouse clicks, scrolling, resizing, etc.
-- ✅ Event listeners for events related to the actions available in the window like changes in internet connectivity, changes in navigation location, or when the page is shown or hidden.
+- ✅ Event listeners for events related to the actions available in the window, such as changes in internet connectivity, changes in navigation location, or when the page is shown or hidden.

-**This wrapper is still being scoped so actual development has not been started.**
+**This wrapper is still under development.**
 # Demo
 The sample project can be demoed at https://kristofferstrube.github.io/Blazor.Window/